 So why don’t people wait?
 Eisenberg highlights:

-- “It’s my money!”.
+- “It’s my money!”

 - I contributed to Social Security all these years and I want to be sure I get some of my money out…

 In my experience, another factor is the current comfort factor for married couples.
-It’s easy to feel comfort when you are receiving two checks.
+It’s easy to feel comfortable when you are receiving two checks.
 However, when one of the spouses dies, then there’s only one check.
 Unfortunately, the bills typically don’t cut in half.

 There are gotchas like the earnings test.
-If you start taking Social Security prior to your full retirement age, you give up a dollar in benefits for every $2 you earn from employment income that exceed a designated amount.
+If you start taking Social Security prior to your full retirement age, you give up a dollar in benefits for every $2 you earn from employment income that exceeds a designated amount.
 For 2017, that amount is $16,920.

 If you wait until after your full retirement age to start receiving Social Security benefits, your benefit amount will be increased.